kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-04-database-storage.md

 By assuming that a system only allows the creation of new data and **no** overwrites (e.g., cloud storage S3, HDFS), the log-structured storage model addresses some of the abovementioned problems.

-**Log-Structured Storage**: Instead of storing tuples, the DBMS only stores log records that contain changes to tuples (PUT, DELETE).
+**Log-Structured Storage** is a storage model for DBMS that stores changes to tuples (such as PUT or DELETE operations) in log records rather than the actual tuples themselves.
 Each log record contains the tuple's unique identifier.
 PUT has the tuple contents, and DELETE marks the tuple as deleted.
-As the application makes changes to the database, the DBMS appends log records toward the end of the file without checking previous log records.
-When the page gets full, the DBMS writes it out a disk and starts filling up the next page with records.
+Log records are appended to the end of a page without checking previous log records, and when the page becomes full, it is written to disk and the next page starts being filled.

-To read a tuple with a given id, the DBMS finds the newest log record corresponding to that id by scanning the log backward from newest to oldest and "recreates" the tuple.
+To retrieve a tuple with a given ID, the DBMS scans the log backwards to find the newest log record with that ID and recreates the tuple.
 If the log record is in-memory, the DBMS can just read it.
 If the log record is on a disk page, the DBMS retrieves it to the memory.
 To avoid long reads, the DBMS can have indexes that map a tuple id to the newest log record.

 ![log_structured](https://user-images.githubusercontent.com/73024925/210554984-e5905982-328b-4a7d-85ce-aff87b7a45f6.png)

-Because the logs will grow forever, the DBMS may periodically compact pages to reduce wasted space.
-For example, if it already had a tuple and then made an update, it could compact it down to just inserting the updated tuple.
-In addition, compaction can coalesce larger log files into smaller ones by removing unnecessary records.
+Over time, the logs will grow, so the DBMS may periodically compact pages to reduce wasted space by removing unnecessary records and storing only the updated tuples.
 RocksDB's level compaction and university compaction support this.

 ![log_structured_compaction](https://user-images.githubusercontent.com/73024925/210556555-fdcce175-5e15-42d7-ada7-14234648e91d.png)

-After a page is compacted, the DBMS does not need to maintain the records' temporal ordering within the page because each tuple id is guaranteed to appear at most once.
-The DBMS can instead sort the page based on id and store it into a table to improve the efficiency of tuple lookups.
-(These are called **Sorting String Tables** (SSTables).
+The compacted pages can then be sorted based on ID and stored in tables called **Sorting String Tables (SSTables)** for improved efficiency of tuple lookups.

 ![sorted_string_tables](https://user-images.githubusercontent.com/73024925/210557432-7bc6a651-f8d6-4378-8a2a-830e40d3436b.png)

-Log-structured storage managers are familiar today due partly to the proliferation of RocksDB.
-It has fast writes because disk writes are sequential, and existing pages are immutable from writes which leads to reduced random disk I/O. It also works well on append-only storage because the DBMS cannot go back and update the data.
-However, there are some downsides to this approach.
-The DBMS ends up with write amplification due to compaction.
-(It re-writes the same data over and over again.)
-Also, compaction itself is an expensive operation.
+Log-structured storage managers are popular for their fast writes and reduced random disk I/O. It has fast writes because disk writes are sequential, and existing pages are immutable from writes which leads to reduced random disk I/O. However, the DBMS ends up with write amplification due to compaction (i.e., it re-writes the same data over and over again) and compaction itself is an expensive overhead.

 ## Data Representation

-The data in a tuple are byte arrays.
-The DBMS's job is to interpret those bytes to derive the attribute values.
-A **data representation** scheme is how a DBMS stores the bytes for a value.

-Five high-level datatypes can be stored in tuples: integers, variable-precision numbers, fixed-point precision numbers, variable length values, and dates/times.
+**Data representation** in a database refers to how a DBMS stores and interprets the byts of data stored in tuples.
+There are five high-level data types that can be stored in tuples: integers, variable-precision numbers, fixed-point precision numbers, variable length values, and dates/times.

 ### Integers

-Most DBMSs store integers using their "native" C/C++ types as specified by the IEEE-754 standard.
-These values have fixed lengths.
+Integers are stored using the native C/C++ types specified by the IEEE-754 standard, with fixed lengths.

 Examples: INTEGER, BIGINT, SMALLINT, TINYINT

 ### Variable Precision Numbers

-These are inexact, variable-precision numeric types that use the "native" C/C++ types specified by the IEEE-754 standard.
-These values also have fixed lengths.

-Operations on variable-precision numbers are faster to compute than arbitrary precision numbers because the CPU can execute instructions on them directly.
-However, there may be rounding errors when computations because some numbers cannot be represented precisely.
+Variable-precision numbers are stored with fixed lengths, using the native C/C++ specified by the IEEE-754 standard, but are inexact and have variable precision.
+They are faster to compute than arbitrary precision numbers, but can result in rounding errors.

 Examples: FLOAT, REAL